xChrisMo/sql_Deforestation_project/README.md

 ## Extra

-Both the queries.sql and the DeforestationExploration.pdf have the project questions right before the query used to answer them.
-Reading through the .sql file would give a good foundation to understand the project structure.
+Both the `queries.sql` and the `DeforestationExploration.pdf` have the project questions right before the query used to answer them.
+Reading through the `queries.sql` file would give a good foundation to understand the project structure.

 ## Licensing